-In Lin et al. [[Lin et al., 2023]], the authors introduce an adaptive Rosenbrock solver with on-the-fly mechanism reduction in The Kinetic PreProcessor (KPP) version 3.0.0 and later.
+In Lin et al. [2023], the authors introduce an adaptive Rosenbrock solver with on-the-fly mechanism reduction in The Kinetic PreProcessor (KPP) version 3.0.0 and later.
 While this adaptive solver is available for all GEOS-Chem simulations that use the fullchem simulation, it is disabled by default.

-To activate the adaptive Rosenbrock solver with mechanism auto-reduction, edit the line of geoschem_config. yml indicated below:
+To activate the adaptive Rosenbrock solver with mechanism auto-reduction, edit the line of geoschem\config.yml indicated below:

 '''

 chemistry:

 activate: true

 ...
 Previous sub-sections omitted

 autoreduce_solver:

 activate: false # <== true activates the adaptive Rosenbrock solver

 use_target_threshold:

 activate: true

 oh_tuning_factor: 0.00005

-no2_tuning_factor: 0.00001
+no2_tuning_factor: 0.0001

 use_absolute_threshold:

 scale_by_pressure: true

 absolute_threshold: 100.0

 keep_halogens_active: false

 append_in_internal_timestep: false

 '''

-Please see the Lin et al. [[Lin et al., 2023]] reference for a detailed explanation of the other adaptive Rosenbrock solver options.
+Please see the Lin et al. [2023] reference for a detailed explanation of the other adaptive Rosenbrock solver options.